Suraj151/esp8266-framework/README.md

 ```
   1  enable console logging, flash, watch serial at 115200
-  2  srvc list              what actually booted
+  2  service list              what actually booted
-  3  srvc status <name>     that service's state and its pids
+  3  service status <name>     that service's state and its pids
   4  ps                     %CPU finds the hog; OWN ties tasks to sessions
   5  top i=2000,n=10        the same view over time
-  6  srvc stop / start      freeze and resume, and watch the state column flip
+  6  service stop / start      freeze and resume, and watch the state column flip
-  7  srvc status DB         NVM validity
+  7  service status DB         NVM validity
   8  reboot                 explicitly, so you keep the serial output
 ```